This is the multi-page printable view of this section. Click here to print.

 |

-Repository list page where you can check the work history of the selected resource.
+On the Repository list page, you can view the operation history of the selected resource.

 |---|---|